greg-raven/hdc/_posts/2019-06-03-bicyclist-injured-in-early-morning-crash-with-car-in-victorville.md

 It happened at about 9:30 am, at the intersection of Second Avenue and Nisqualli Road.

-Victorville City Fire, American Medical Response, and San Bernardino County Sheriff’s deputies responded to the area and found the injured male sitting up on the southwest corner of the intersection.
+Victorville City Fire, American Medical Response, and San Bernardino County Sheriff's deputies responded to the area and found the injured male sitting up on the southwest corner of the intersection.

 A small SUV with front passenger side damage was stopped nearby and the driver was speaking with police.